SatishBanchhere/Bookmark-App/README.md

 ## Overview
 This is a bookmarking application built with React and Tailwind CSS.
 It allows users to manage their favorite websites by adding, deleting, and persisting bookmarks across sessions.

+## Hosted Application
+The Bookmark App is hosted at [https://bookmark-app-rose.vercel.app/](https://bookmark-app-rose.vercel.app/).
+Feel free to visit and explore!

 ## Features
 - **Add Bookmark:** Users can add a new bookmark with a name and its corresponding URL.
 - **Delete Bookmark:** Provides functionality to delete any existing bookmark.